 It is a fact that the most successful people in the world aren’t busy.
 Success and busyness are not related.
 Haven’t you noticed how people feel so guilty when they aren’t busy and how they try to look busy?
 Just about everyone likes to be busy or prefers it that way.
-We all must change that life pattern.
+We all must change this life pattern.

 In our minds, we seem to confuse being busy with achieving.
 Our efforts to keep busy seem to be replacing our drive to be successful.
-Perhaps we feel that if we keep busy, at some point our efforts will magically bring success.
+Perhaps we feel that if we keep busy at some point our efforts will magically bring success.
 Or perhaps we keep ourselves busy to take our minds off thinking about other things.

-Yet, most of us dream of a calm, peaceful and successful life, which is quite the opposite of a busy life.
+Yet, most of us dream of a calm, peaceful and successful life which is quite the opposite of a busy life.

 Being busy is what happens when we find ourselves adrift from what really matters in our life.
 Being busy is what happens when we find ourselves working to the values and goals of others in our lives.

 Keeping busy takes people away from their own thoughts and visions.
 It takes them away from working toward their own success or their own purpose.
 Busy people have little time to consider ‘the big picture’, they are busy working on a little piece of a puzzle without knowing where or whether it fits.

 – It takes time away from other important things.

 – It takes time away from other important people in our lives.